The Most Important Facts About Degenerative Arthritis

-As the disease progresses, it becomes more difficult to obtain arthritis relief.
+As the disease progresses, it becomes more challenging to get arthritis relief.
 The bones may break, and parts of broken bones or cartilages may “swim” in the joint.
-In the last stages, as the cartilage in your joints wears out, the associated bones can begin to scratch against each other, causing joint damage and even more pain.
+As the cartilage in your joints wears out in the last stages, the associated bones can begin to scratch against each other, causing joint damage and even more pain.
 Eventually, moving the affected joint becomes very uncomfortable and painful.

-The type of arthritis that isn’t due to any other disease or condition is called primary osteoarthritis.
-Meanwhile, secondary osteoarthritis is where joint degeneration and inflammation are brought on by congenital or acquired conditions such as Marfan syndrome, obesity, diabetes, etc. Gout is also a form of secondary osteoarthritis, in which the deposition of uric acid crystals in the joints will cause inflammation and the same typical soreness.
+The type of arthritis that isn’t caused by any other disease or condition is called primary osteoarthritis.
+Meanwhile, secondary osteoarthritis is where joint degeneration and inflammation are brought on by congenital or acquired conditions such as diabetes, Marfan syndrome, obesity, etc. Gout is also a form of secondary osteoarthritis, in which the deposition of uric acid crystals in the joints will cause inflammation and the same typical soreness.